chazlarson/Media-Scripts/Plex/README.md

 It presents a web UI that lets you scroll through the images that `grab-all-posters` downloaded, selecting the one you want by clicking on it.

-When you click on an image, it is copied to a parallel file system rooted at `active_assets` with the correct pathing and naming for the PMM asset directory.
+When you click on an image, it is copied to a parallel file system rooted at `active_assets` with the correct pathing and naming for the Kometa asset directory.

-You can then copy that `active_assets` directory to the PMM config dir ready for use.
+You can then copy that `active_assets` directory to the Kometa config dir ready for use.

 It keeps track of which images have been chosen on a show/movie basis [is a json file] so that when you come back the current image is highlighted.